 Having a smart rules and constraints editor can help manage anything from PCB materials to the impact that soldering and reflow might have on your design.
 But furthermore, having a design rules checker is just another part of the process which enables you to move from schematic to layout to production seamlessly

-Solving thermal design issues requires a methodical approach combined with different levels of analysis.
+Using Altium Designer to identify thermal design issues requires a methodical approach combined with different levels of Thermal analysis software.
 Altium Designer and the PDN Analyzer reduce the complexity of thermal design through tools such as comprehensive component libraries and simulations.